-Kissock: How I went from breaking Rooney Everton record to driving taxis
+Kissock: How I went from breaking Rooney Everton record to driving cab

 Yet three years later, the native Liverpudlian was driving a taxi for a living, having been let go by his beloved Everton.